sing-group/compi/cli/README.md

                 use this flag to draw one node for each pipeline parameter.
 Each parameter node will be connected to the tasks using them.
 This flag is incompatible with --draw-task-params
         --draw-task-params/-dtp
                 use this flag to draw one node for each task with all the task parameters.
 This flag is incompatible with --draw-pipeline-params
+        --line-width/-lw
+                the line width of the graph nodes (default: 1) --task-colors/-tc
+                the colors to the draw the task nodes.
+Colors must be specified using their corresponding hexadecimal codes.
+Use the following format: task-id-1:color;task-id-2,task-id-3:color
+        --task-styles/-te
+                the styles to the draw the task nodes.
+Use the following format: task-id-1:style;task-id-2,task-id-3:style.
+Possible values for styles: dashed, solid, invis, bold, filled, radial, diagonals, rounded
 ```